-Up into the mountains: With every turn of your filigree wheel, your heart pushes you forward.
+Up into the mountains – Go for the adventure: With every turn of your filigree wheel, your heart pushes you forward.
 All alone in this ascent, accompanied only by the shadows cast by the clouds, I proceed uphill to the pass at 650 meters.
 For several minutes, I am struggling on amidst a galloping herd of sheep, and deep down below, the Messara Plain is flickering in the midday heat like a mirage.
 Sheep breeding, as well as olive, cereal and vineyard cultivation dominate the plains.
 Far to the horizon extends the dark blue of the sea.

 After a six-and-a-half kilometer ascent, I reach the left turn just ahead of the village of Paranimfi that takes me in the direction of Tri Ekklisies.
 The narrow, meandering road is lined with small houses, but soon enough, it transitions into a wide asphalt road.
 Completed in 2015, the road leads through the fantastic mountain scenery of limestone crests, marl and slate for about eight kilometers – all the way up to the beach village of Tri Eklisies on the south coast.

 But after some two kilometers turn left again towards the east and half a kilometer further on, turn right on the three-kilometer dirt road to Mournia.